MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-adventure-works-tutorial.md

 - SQL Server 2019 Analysis Services server in Tabular mode.
 Download a free [SQL Server 2019 Developer Edition](https://www.microsoft.com/sql-server/sql-server-downloads).

-- Power BI Premium workspace assigned to a capacity with the Datasets workload XMLA Endpoint property set to read-write.
-To learn more, see [Dataset connectivity with the XMLA endpoint](/power-bi/service-premium-connect-tools).
+- Power BI Premium workspace assigned to a capacity with the Semantic models workload XMLA Endpoint property set to read-write.
+To learn more, see [Semantic model connectivity with the XMLA endpoint](/power-bi/service-premium-connect-tools).

 Lessons in this tutorial do not use the following, but they're good to install for connecting to a deployed model.